topquark22/morseR24/README.md

 For slave mode, wire pin D8 to ground.

 The serial monitor will display the characters as they are output, as well as any speed and pause timing changes.

-Pressing the pushbutton for one symbol duration will stop the current message display.
-At this point:
-- If the master is in test mode, it will send its test activations to the slave
-- If a message is received from the master, the slave will return to normal operation.

 ## Example circuits